 Loans are not permitted from any Roth 401(k) portion of your account.
-However, your entire VESTED account balance (including any Roth 401(k) contributions) will be used to determine the total amount you can borrow from your account.
+However, your entire vested account balance (including any Roth 401(k) contributions) will be used to determine the total amount you can borrow from your account.
 In other words, you can take up to 50% (up to a maximum of \$50,000) of your entire vested account balance as a loan.

-Required Distributions of Roth balances
+No Required Distributions of Roth Balances During Participant's Lifetime